 All of these initiatives may send a message that you're proactive in doing your best to safeguard your customer and employee information.
 They could be a reputation guard.

 2. Be vigilant about customer service mishaps.

-Today social media has empowered customers to quickly spread the word about any dissatisfaction with your product, service or personal treatment by employees.
-This is a reputation risk that's difficult to recover from since negative reviews can leave a permanent digital footprint.
+Today social media has empowered customers to quickly spread the word about any dissatisfaction with your product, service, or personal treatment by employees.
+This is a reputation risk that's difficult to recover from, since negative reviews can leave a permanent digital footprint.
 What is said about your company online is like an indelible electronic tattoo.

 Another way to avoid bad reviews is by empowering frontline employees to do what's necessary to professionally deal with complaints and rectify issues promptly.
 Remind everyone in the company to be conscious of preserving the relationship with the customer throughout the interaction.
 Customers remember, above all, how you made them feel when they lodge a complaint.

-In order to avoid this, you can make sure that employees are all treated fairly and that your people practices are beyond reproach.
+To avoid this, you can make sure that employees are all treated fairly and that your people practices are beyond reproach.
 Are your employees happy to work for you?
 If not, what can you do to boost employee satisfaction?